mariomuja/interface-configurator/README.md

 ## 🎯 What This Application Demonstrates

 This application demonstrates a complete **data integration workflow** from CSV files to SQL Server database, showcasing modern cloud-native integration patterns and Infrastructure as Code (IaC) principles.
+It features a **pluggable adapter architecture** that allows easy swapping of data sources and destinations (CSV, SQL Server, and future adapters like JSON, SAP, REST APIs).
 It serves as a reference implementation for building scalable, maintainable data integration solutions on Microsoft Azure.

 ## 🚀 Integration Concepts Implemented